Excel is a huge programme. It’s used everywhere, all day long in business, saving uncountable hours of number crunching.

 To see this, click on the Formulas tab, click on the cell you want to know about and then click on the ‘Trace Dependants’

-In the picture below you can see the the ‘12%’ in cell G2 is used in the calculations in cells B3 – M3
+In the picture below you can see that the ‘12%’ in cell G2 is used in the calculations in cells B3 – M3

-Excel will automatically colour code the arguements in a formula to help you identify its relationship with other cells
+Excel will automatically colour code the arguments in a formula to help you identify its relationship with other cells.

 Double click on the cell with the formula and it’s contents will show in the formula bar, different colours for different cells.
 If a cell is referenced twice it will keep the same colour in both places.
 You are able to drag and drop the colours to a different cell to change the formula.